 To rack the cider using plastic tubing, place the bucket up on a table near the edge.
 Place the secondary fermentation container (whatever you've chosen to use) under the bucket, either on the floor or on a chair.
 Put one end of the tube down into the cider, but not all the way to the bottom of the bucket.
 In other words, try not to disturb the sediments with the tube.
-Suck on the other end of the tube until the cider flows, and get the tube into the secondary fermentation container quickly before you lose you're precious beverage - it comes out quick!
+Suck on the other end of the tube until the cider flows, and get the tube into the secondary fermentation container quickly before you lose your precious beverage—it comes out quickly!

 Secondary Fermentation and Aging

-Secondary fermentation should take 1 to 3 months.
+Secondary fermentation should take one to three months.
 This simply means that you will allow the cider to continue to ferment in the carboy or jug.
 This is usually a slower, less active fermentation, as most of the fruit sugars have already been used up.

-So basically, wait around for 1 to 3 months, then rack the cider again.
+So basically, wait around for one to three months, then rack the cider again.
 This time, you can separate the five-gallon batch into bottles if you'd like.
 I prefer 1-gallon bottles, as this makes my life simpler!
 Old wine bottles with clean and sanitary, and undamaged, corks work just fine.
 Jars with tight lids work well, too.

-The recommended aging period for cider is 6 months.
+The recommended aging period for cider is three months.
 This doesn't mean it won't be tasty three months after you started it!
-I'll wager that if you tried this recipe today, at the end of August, you'd be drinking delicious apple-pear cider in January.
+I'll wager that if you tried this recipe at the end of August, for example, you'd be drinking delicious apple-pear cider in January.

-This recipe is for five gallons of apple-pear cider.
-It can be scaled down to as little as one gallon by dividing the ingredients.
-For instance, a one gallon batch of this stuff would call for 1/2 gallon of sweet cider, 1/2 gallon water, and 1 1/2 pounds of pears.
+This recipe is for 5 gallons of apple-pear cider, but it can be scaled down to as little as 1 gallon by dividing the ingredients.
+For instance, a 1-gallon batch of this stuff would call for 1/2 gallon of sweet cider, 1/2 gallon water, and 1 1/2 pounds of pears.

-In general, try to include one gallon of water for every three pounds of pears used.
+In general, try to include 1 gallon of water for every 3 pounds of pears used.